NBrown140/SolarTools/README.md

 An ArcGIS toolbox for lidar-based solar rooftop modelling

 Written in Python.
-Requires the liscence for ArcGIS Spatial Analyst toolbox.
+Requires the lisence for ArcGIS Spatial Analyst toolbox.

 Tools:
 - Build Raster from Lidar Point Cloud